 I barely hit the tip of the iceberg with this post.
 These women contributed so much to the scientific community, as did many, many women like them.
 I could write ten articles about amazing women in science, but I chose these ten women for their groundbreaking contributions to science and/or for being the first woman to contribute to their field.

 Did you enjoy this post?
-Share your thoughts in the comments below, and share the post via Facebook or Twitter.
+Share your thoughts in the comments below, and share the post via Facebook, Pinterest, or Twitter.
 Want to see more posts like this?
-Follow me here on WordPress.
+Follow me on WordPress, Facebook, Twitter, and Pinterest.